Adaptive Dynamic Sliding Mode Control of Soft Continuum Manipulators: Modeling

 To describe the kinematics of the soft robotic arm, we use the PCC approach~\cite{webster2010design}.
-Consider the base frame $\{S_0\}$ followed by $n$ reference frames $\{S_1\},\dots,\{S_n\}$ attached at the tips of each segment.
-The forward kinematics can be obtained using $n$ homogeneous transformation matrices, mapping each reference frame to the succeeding one in the open chain. \Cref{fig:CC_seg,fig:CoM} show the kinematic representation of CC continuum segments.
-Under the assumption of zero elongation of the arm's segments, the configuration of each segment can be described using only two variables: the angle $\phi$ between the plane $x\,-\,z$ and the plane on which the curvature takes place, and $\theta$ which is the angle of curvature.
-The curvature of each segment satisfies the linear relation $\rho = L^{}/\theta$, where $L$ is the segment's length which is assumed to be constant. \Cref{fig:CC_seg,fig:CoM} show the kinematic representation of a CC continuum segment.
-We denote $\bm{q}_i = ^T \in \mathbb{R}^{2}$ the configuration of each segment, and for the whole robot, $\bm{q} \in \mathbb{R}^{2n}$ contains $\bm{q}_i$ for all $n$ segments.
-We denote $\prescript{i-1}{}{\bm{T}}_i (\phi_i,\theta_i)$ as the transformation between two consecutive reference frames $\{S_{i-1}\}$ and $\{S_i\}$ can be obtained using geometrical considerations~\cite{katzschmann2019dynamic}:
+The base frame $\{S_0\}$ is followed by $n$ reference frames $\{S_1\},\dots,\{S_n\}$, which are attached to the tip of each segment.
+If we assume that the elongation of the arm's segments is zero, each segment's configuration can be described using only two variables: the angle $\phi$ between the plane $x\,-\,z$ and the plane on which the curvature takes place, and $\theta$, which is the angle of curvature.
+The curvature radius of each segment satisfies the linear relation $\rho = L^{}/\theta$, where $L$ is the segment's length, which is assumed to be constant. \Cref{fig:CC_seg,fig:CoM} show the kinematic representation of a CC continuum segment.
+We denote $\bm{q}_i = ^T \in \mathbb{R}^{2}$ as the configuration of each segment, and for the whole robot, $\bm{q} \in \mathbb{R}^{2n}$ contains $\bm{q}_i$ for all $n$ segments.
+We denote $\prescript{i-1}{}{\bm{T}}_i (\phi_i,\theta_i)$ as the transformation between two consecutive reference frames $\{S_{i-1}\}$ and $\{S_i\}$ which can be obtained using geometrical considerations~\cite{katzschmann2019dynamic}.